-- Botanical latin is universal (Common names are like local slang – we don’t all have the same words) and it carries hidden messages that will help you understand plants better.
+- Botanical Latin is universal; common names are like local slang – we don’t all have the same words.
+Latin plant names contain hidden messages that will help you understand plants better.

-- You and your garden are not an island, your choices impact your neighbors and countless other creatures – try not to be an a**.
+- You and your garden are not an island; your choices impact your neighbors and countless other creatures.
+Try not to be a jerk.

 - Experimentation is key to learning – not all experiments are successful (but you still learn something from them).

-- Plant names change because science and our understanding of nature evolves — be flexible and always ready to learn (or re-learn) something new.
+- Plant names change because science and our understanding of nature evolve — be flexible and always ready to learn (or re-learn) something new.

-- It is near impossible to make a place feel natural if you use unnatural materials.
+- It is nearly impossible to make a place feel natural if you use unnatural materials.

 - If you can’t see the destination, that mystery will make the journey to get there more exciting.

-- Mulch is a tool not a garden feature – the goal should always be more plants so you need less mulch.
+- Wood mulch is a tool, not a garden feature – the goal should always be more plants, so you need less mulch.

 - Don’t forget that you can change the levels of things.
-(Dig something lower, mound something higher, berms, retaining walls, steps are all options for altering space).
+(Dig something lower, mound something higher, use berms or a retaining wall or steps – these are a great way to alter space).